 Last, the “Templates” option is towards the bottom right.
 This setting lets you choose between different visual transitions and templates for photos and clips.
 Morphing and carousel are two examples — each option is great for creating montages, memories or funny videos.

-After you finish recording your video, you can move onto the next stage of editing.
+After you finish recording your video, you can move onto the next stage — this is where most of the editing options appear for you.
 Click the check mark once you’re done to go to the next page.
 This screen has similar options to the pre-recording edit page, but you have new features here.

 The “Filters” option is the same as the previous feature — it has different visuals to change around your TikTok.
 The “Sounds” option in the bottom left is relatively similar to its processor as well.
 It lets you browse different audio options to enhance your video.